mambabhi/indic-learn/README.md

 📘 **Features of the `quiz` module**

-* Parallel SCQ and MCQ generation using dedicated Groq-hosted LLaMA3 agents via Agno.
+* Parallel SCQ and MCQ generation using dedicated Groq-hosted ChatGPT OSS agents via Agno.
 * Intelligent fallback strategy: if MCQ generation produces too few valid questions, SCQs are added to maintain the desired count.
 * Optional extra questions included for manual curation by Gurukula admins.
 * Automatic filtering of invalid or low-quality questions using format checks and semantic similarity deduplication.